hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

       1. Create the object
    1. Then
       1. Check that it's created via [status code](https://www.django-rest-framework.org/api-guide/status-codes/#client-error-4xx)
-      1. Maybe also check the data
+      1. Maybe also check the data.
+A real test should check all the data, but we're kind of relying on django to have already tested this.

 ### Create initial data migration